7 Reasons Why You Should Include a Salary Range in your Job Postings

 A brand describes the employer’s reputation as a place to work and the way they treat their employees or the employee proposition.
 As a hr consulting, did you know that when advertising for a job vacancy if you do not indicate a salary range it could give the candidate a poor impression of your brand?
 I bet you ought to know.

 The reputation ideally remains in the minds of the candidates and employees, and it is shaped by their thoughts and impressions.
 Meaning an employer has the power to change what they think about them.
 One of the steps to have a good reputation is including a salary range to job listings.

 4. Candidates Try To Find Out Through Other Online Employee Reviews

-As a firm, there are some questions that most of them never ask themselves like “what do the current employees say about us?”
+As a hr consulting firms, there are some questions that most of them never ask themselves like “what do the current employees say about us?”
 In reality, such questions can be the turning point of what reputation a company has been having.
 Employees always take time to leave a review on online platforms on how a company treats them, the salaries paid, and so on.

 When advertising a job with no salary range, a candidate will raise eyebrows and want to understand why.
 They, therefore, want to know about the company through the online employee reviews and if the reviews are not pleasing, there is a huge chance of missing that talent.

 5. It Indicates Lack of Transparency Affecting Credibility and Trust